This app features workout videos with personal trainers. The videos are 5 minutes long and include 5 exercises to make up one intense workout.

 There are growing data around the format of Mindfulness-Based Stress Reduction (MBSR) supporting the practice of mindfulness meditation.
 From an academic standpoint, this is expressed in terms such as “improving one’s attentional and emotional-regulation strategies”; experientially, it is cultivating the capacity to intentionally be present for all of life in compassion, connection, creativity and joy.

 The class will be facilitated by Kathleen Beck-Coon, MD, trained to teach MBSR at the Center for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical Center, a global leader in mind-body medicine.
 Kathleen is involved in the integration of mindfulness meditation and other mindfulness-based approaches in healthcare through research, academic professional education, university employee wellness programs (Indiana University) and community mindfulness-based stress reduction classes.
 She is a member of the Association for Contemplative Mind in Higher Education and the Society of Behavioral Medicine and continues to learn how mindfulness practice reduces suffering for us all.

 Questions?
 Contact Healthy Horizons at firstname.lastname@example.org or extension 8143.

 New to cooking?
 Need a refresher?
 Looking to use a new ingredient?

-Check out this instructional video from Cook Smarts on how to make a vinaigrette dressing.
-In this video demonstration a basic balsamic vinaigrette is made, however, there are a number of different vegetables that would make a great soup!
+Check out this instructional video from Cook Smarts on how to make a pureed vegetable soup.
+In this video demonstration squash and sweet potatoes are used, however, there are a number of different vegetables that would make a great soup!